 RAHC's Go Hotels are less affected by the current crisis.
-The initial impact of the closure of the hotels during the ECQ was mitigated by its reopening in the middle of April to cater to returning Overseas Filipino Workers (OFWs) required to undergo the mandatory 14-day quarantine stay before being released.
 The GoHotels during this period have been enjoying occupancy and room rates that are within or better than pre-Covid levels.
-It continues to operate the hotel sites as quarantine facilities in coordination with numerous international placement agencies and the government.
-For 2021 and periods thereafter, with the government's direction to support domestic travel and tourism for economic recovery, RAHC foresees its target markets to recover given its large domestic customer base and aggressive sales and marketing strategies.
+It continues to operate the hotel sites as quarantine facilities in coordination with numerous international placement agencies, corporate accounts and the government.
+RAHC also foresees its target markets to recover given its large domestic customer base and aggressive sales and marketing strategies.

-RLC's business was significantly impacted by the COVID-19 due to international and domestic travel restrictions which resulted in forced cancellations of hotels bookings and postponement of events driving down hospitality, travel and tourism for business and pleasure and, temporary employment adjustments such as flexible work arrangements.
-RLC's ART was temporarily closed immediately after the imposition of ECQ and resumed its operations on September 9, 2020.
+RLC's business was significantly impacted by the COVID-19 due to international and domestic travel restrictions which resulted in forced cancellations of hotels bookings and postponement of events driving down hospitality, travel and tourism for business and pleasure.
 The development of the realty projects was also suspended as well as the collection of payments have been delayed, free of penalty charges, in support of government directives.

-The RSAI's plant operation at Tupi, South Cotabato was temporarily closed immediately after the imposition of ECQ and resumed its operations upon implementation of modified GCQ.
+The RSAI's plant operation at Tupi, South Cotabato continue in this first semester.